HR Executive

 Thoughts on the movie Up In The Air?
 Representative of the layoff experience or exaggerated for Hollywood?

-Asked by Misty about 12 years ago
+Asked by Misty over 12 years ago

 Totally exaggerated - no one is that smooth and good at firing people.
 It may not seem like the person doing the firing has any feelings, but they do.
 They are usually scared out of their mind, afraid to screw it up, because they don't do it all the time.
 Often they genuinely care about the person, as they have worked together a while, and are super bummed.
 And they don't want to get the stink eye when they run into them at the local coffee shop.